Skip to Content

 3. Kumquat fruit

-Kumquat is a K fruit that is small and that looks like an orange on the outside.
-Kumquats are native to Asia, but they are also grown in California and Florida in the United States.
+Kumquat is a small fruit that looks like an orange on the outside.
+Kumquats are native to Southeast China, but they are also grown in California and Florida in the United States.
+They are sweet with a sour after-taste which makes them great for marmalades or jams.

 4. Kapok fruit

-The fruit of the Kapok tree is called kapok fruit, and it looks like a large, green, oval-shaped pod with spikes on it.
+The Kapok tree is a tropical tree that grows in the rainforest.
+Its scientific name is Ceiba pentandra.
+The kapok fruit looks like a large, green, oval-shaped pod with spikes on it.

 5. Korean pear